 Short-Term Stay Rental Retirement Community

-A representative from Interim Healthcare will present a free program titled “Breast Cancer Awareness” at 10:30 a.m.
-Tuesday, October 10, at the Oak Park Arms retirement community, 408 S. Oak Park Avenue.
-The presentation is free and open to the public.
+A representative from Interim Healthcare will present a talk titled “Breast Cancer Awareness” at 10:30 a.m.
+Tuesday, October 9, at the Oak Park Arms, 408 S. Oak Park Ave.
+The event is free and open to the public.

-The Oak Park Arms is a rental retirement community which provides independent and assisted living apartments and a full schedule of activities and services.
+The Oak Park Arms is a rental retirement community which provides senior housing in the form of independent living and assisted living apartments.
+Additional services include respite care and an adult day care program.
 Furnished apartments are also available for a short-term stay – a weekend, a week, a month or longer.

 Again, the event is free and open to the public.
 For more information call 708-386-4040.